-The Rijksrecherche represents honest government.
-The Rijksrecherche falls under the authority of the Public Prosecution Service.
+The Rijksrecherche helps to ensure honest government.
+The Rijksrecherche comes under the authority of the Public Prosecution Service.
 This independent body investigates alleged cases of criminal conduct within the government, including when a public servant is suspected of a criminal offence such as fraud or bribery.

 Experienced investigators work at the Rijksrecherche with the support of the staff department and the operations department.
 They work at four locations in the Netherlands: Amsterdam, The Hague, Zwolle and Den Bosch.
 The head office is also located in The Hague.

 In the Dutch Caribbean (consisting of Bonaire, Sint Eustatius and Saba, or BES) the Rijksrecherche also has an office on Bonaire.
 From its office on Bonaire, the Rijksrecherche conducts impartial investigations into possible criminal offences committed by public/semi-public officials.